clintlosee/personal-goals/README.md

 - [ ] Progress on FreeCodeCamp
 - [ ] Exercise at least 3 times this Week
 - [ ] Figure out travel for tax write-off
-- [x] Continue tweaking Mint budget
+- [ ] Continue tweaking Mint budget
-- [ ] Look into tutorials on video editing (Premiere Pro or Resolve)
+- [ ] Continue looking into tutorials on video editing (Premiere Pro and/or Resolve)
-- [x] Finish up Christmas shopping
 - [ ] Look into DigitalFlash site build out

 ### This Week's Reading/Watching List: